irdutfie/irdutfie.github.io/content/index.md

 # hello

-Hi I'm Ian.
+I'm Ian.

-Some things about me that I do when going about my work:
+Some things I do when going about my work:
 - Lead the charge to build and maintain key business platforms
 - Change the culture
 - Improve the service